 This order contains dolphins and whales.
 These are marine mammals.

-In Singapore, 12 species have been recorded.
+In Singapore, 13 species have been recorded.
 The one most likely encountered are the uncommon Indo-Pacific Bottlenose and Humpback Dolphins.
-These are followed by the rare Finless Porpoise and Irrawaddy Dolphins.
-The False Killer Whale is even rarer with only one found stranded at Tuas in 1994.
-The rest are possible in Singapore water but need to be confirmed[3,4].
+These are followed by the rare Finless Porpoise and Irrawaddy Dolphins1.
+The False Killer Whale is even rarer with only one found stranded at Tuas in 19942.
+In 2015.
+Singapore had its first record of Sperm Whale, albeit a dead one off Jurong Island3.
+The rest are possible in Singapore water but need to be confirmed4,5.

 The Common Bottlenose Dolphin (Tursiops truncatus) is rare in Singapore.